You must pass two NCEES-administered examinations on the path to licensure as a Professional Engineer in Florida.

 Apply directly with NCEES to take the FE exam.
-It is administered at NCEES-approved Pearson VUE test centers during four testing windows: January-February; April-May; July-August; and October-November.
+It is administered at NCEES-approved Pearson VUE test centers during four testing windows: January-March; April-June; July-September; and October-December.

 Registration and scheduling of testing appointments are made through your MyNCEES account.
 During the registration process, you select your exam location.
 Next, you are presented with a list of available exam dates.
 If you are not happy with the choices, you can browse through the available dates at other NCEES-approved test centers.

 The exam is discipline-specific for both morning and afternoon sessions and is divided into two sections of approximately 55 questions each.
 You will be given five hours and 20 minutes to answer all 110 questions.
 You may take a 25-minute break after the first section of questions.
 NCEES will provide you with an online FE Reference Handbook at the exam site.
 You should select the discipline (options are listed at the Exams page on the NCEES website) that best corresponds to your undergraduate degree.